 Nowadays, most of these cars (and some Soviet-era cars) across Cuba are being peddled as taxis.
 Prices depend on how good they look in their exterior and interior design.
 Cars that are non-aircon (many of them) are cheaper than the ones that have—blasting an Arctic air.
 You can hire them for out-of-town sightseeing or just around the city you are in.
 Most taxis have no running meter–so agree first on a fair fare before you get on the taxi.
 Insist on the reasonable price you are willing to pay.

 A trip from Parque Central to Viazul Bus Station costs 5 CUC, a 10-15 minute ride, depending on the traffic.
-Most drivers starts with 5 CUC.
-Another alternative to get around is by hiring a coco-taxi, a motorized tricycle shaped and coloured like a yellow coconut fruit.
+Most drivers start with 5 CUC.
+Another alternative to get around is by hiring a coco-taxi, a motorized tricycle shaped and colored like a yellow coconut fruit.
 They are priced almost the same as the classic cars.

 Best time to ride them for sightseeing

-Classic convertible cars are nice if you plan on seeing the city early morning, while there are only few vehicles around yet and while the sun is still splurging its Vitamin D. If you do it between 10-4 PM, good luck surviving the scalding heat and the almost unbearable pollution.
+Classic convertible cars are nice if you plan on seeing the city early morning, while there are only a few vehicles around yet and while the sun is still splurging its Vitamin D. If you do it between 10-4 PM, good luck surviving the scalding heat and the almost unbearable pollution.
 You will literally be inhaling car fumes.
-Wear a hat and bring/apply a good sunscreen.
+Wear a hat and bring/apply good sunscreen.
 Or maybe a nose mask?
 A pack of wet tissue helps, too.
-Believe me, you really need the last one—and see how much germ your face have accumulated in a short trip.
+Believe me, you really need the last one—and see how many germs your face has accumulated in a short trip.
 You’ll thank me later.
 And you’re welcome.

 Enjoy the ride—and let me know which car would like to ride.